-This is fine, but make it clear that it's not mandatory for students to take photographs and that taking photographs should not become a substitute for making drawings.
-Drawing while observing is purposefully included in the activity as a means to develop keener observation skills.
-Additionally, not all students may have the equipment to take photographs, and by making photographs mandatory, some students may be at a disadvantage.
-Also, publicly acknowledge, applaud, encourage, and give positive reinforcements to students who use basic tools to do their task.
+This is fine, but ensure that it's not mandatory for students to take photographs.
+Not all students may have equipment to take photographs, and by making photographs mandatory, some students may be at a disadvantage.
+Also remind students that they should not get carried away clicking photographs; the focus should remain on the task given to them.
+Additionally, publicly acknowledge, applaud, encourage and give positive reinforcements to students who use basic tools to do their task.
 Students should not feel that they need expensive equipment to carry out this activity.